 There are so many classic city icons to enjoy on New York holidays.
 Central Park offers some peace in the bustling heart of the city, while Times Square is gleaming with bright lights, international restaurants and shops galore.
 The streets of the city are lined with performers, vendors and food sellers, so you can find even the slightest bit of culture with every footstep you take.
 Across the Hudson River you will find Ellis Island and the iconic Statue of Liberty, which can be reached via ferry as you watch the Manhattan skyline retreat into the distance.

-By day you can lap up endless culture through its world-class galleries and museums, enjoy strolls through Central Park and window-shopping across the designer boutiques of Fifth Avenue that outdo even Paris or Milan or head or take to the sky via observation decks and spy world-famous architectural wonders such as the Chrysler Building, the Rockefeller Centre and the Empire State Building, the latter which affords magical sights from its 86th and 102nd floor viewing decks.
-It is often said that no one can visit the city without looking up, and there are plenty of architectural sights to appreciate when you do – many of which you’ll find possible to ascend.
+By day you can lap up endless culture through its world-class galleries and museums, enjoy strolls through Central Park and window-shopping across the designer boutiques of Fifth Avenue that outdo even Paris or Milan.
+Or head or take to the sky via observation decks and spy world-famous architectural wonders such as the Chrysler Building, the Rockefeller Centre and the Empire State Building, the latter which affords magical sights from its 86th and 102nd floor viewing decks.
+It is often said that no one can holiday in New York without looking up, and there are plenty of architectural sights to appreciate when you do – many of which you’ll find possible to ascend.

 If you don’t know by now, New York City is the fashion capital of the USA and shopping is a major pastime here.
 Pick up a bargain at Woodbury Common, the largest designer outlet in the world, or stock up on the latest designer labels in the shops and boutiques of Fifth Avenue.
 You must also visit world-famous stores like Bloomingdale's, Macy's and Tiffany's, especially if you’re in town over Christmas.